Vision + Values

 Vision

-In the New Testament, people who follow Jesus and are being transformed by Him are called “disciples.”
-A modern word which comes close to describing “disciple” is “apprentice.”
+In the New Testament, people who are devoted to being transformed by Jesus are called “disciples.”
+A modern word that comes close to describing “disciple” is, “apprentice.”

 There are at least four values that describe a disciple’s life.
 We like to think of them as four pillars that hold up everything we do as a church family.